 A plain and simple embedding of CLUScript into a native language would not be sufficient, because some communication is required between both languages.
 This work proposes so called Interface Features to close this gap between languages, while also carefully taking into account memory access performance on GPU-hardware.
-A way to use Gaalop GPC and arbitrary Geometric Algebras in collaboration with Mathematica's OpenCLLink is demonstrated in the space-time Geometric Algebra example in Section 4.
+As contribution of this work, a way to use Gaalop GPC in collaboration with Mathematica's OpenCLLink is demonstrated in Section 4.